 The Real-World Evidence Transparency Initiative Partnership is a collaborative effort between ISPOR, the International Society for Pharmacoepidemiology, the Duke-Margolis Center for Health Policy, and the National Pharmaceutical Council.
 The objective of this initiative is to establish a culture of transparency for study analysis and reporting of hypothesis evaluating real-world evidence studies on treatment effects.
 Learn more about the initiative here.

-On September 18, the steering committee of the Real-World Evidence Transparency Initiative released a draft white paper for public comment.
+On September 18, 2019 the steering committee of the Real-World Evidence Transparency Initiative released a draft white paper for public comment.
 The white paper focuses on the need for study registration as a necessary first step towards improving transparency and trust in non-interventional research for hypothesis testing.
+Following comments from membership and other stakeholders, the white paper was finalized and is pending publication in Value in Health as well as Pharmacoepidemiology and Drug Safety.
+Publication is expected in the third quarter of 2020.

 Joint ISPE-ISPOR Special Task Force Reports: